ncatlab/nlab-content/pages/1219.md

 [Roman Sikorski](http://www.ams.org/mathscinet/search/author.html?mrauthid=162010) defined the term "differential module" in 1971/72.
 [Mark Mostow](http://www.ams.org/mathscinet/search/author.html?mrauthid=127450) further developed the theory in 1979.
-The following definition of a differentiable space comes from Mostow's paper where it is attributed to Sikorski.
+The following definition of a differentiable space (a kind of [[generalized smooth space]]) comes from Mostow's paper where it is attributed to Sikorski.

 +-- {: mynumdef #DiffSp}
 ###### Definition